finite-automaton/react-data-debugger/README.md

 ## Options

+You can call the Debugger as man times as desired to debug different data.
+It can be handy to call the debugger with the same data to examine differences in steps over time (diffing).

-The debugger accepts some optional props for convenience:
+The debugger accepts some options for convenience:

 | prop | type |  Function |
 | ---- | ---- | --------- |